Sachaa-Thanasius/experimental/README.md

 - Late-bound function argument defaults
     - Based on [PEP 671](https://peps.python.org/pep-0671/).
+    - Currently, the late-bound expressions must be surrounded in parentheses, unlike the syntax proposed in the relevant PEP.
 - Module-level and context manager-level lazy imports
-    - Based on [PEP 690](https://peps.python.org/pep-0690/) and a whole bunch of other attempts at lazy importing.
-Does not handle `from` imports at this point; those would be eagerly loaded.
+    - Based on [PEP 690](https://peps.python.org/pep-0690/) and several other attempts at lazy importing.
+    - Currently, `from` imports are evaluated eagerly.
 - Inline import expressions
     - Based on [import-expression](https://github.com/ioistired/import-expression-parser).
 - Elision of `typing.cast`/`typing_extensions.cast`